caocscar/hsip-deduplication/README.md

 These are the high-level steps in the algorithm.
 1. Reads in dataset from "Sheet 1" in Excel file
 2. Read in [rules.txt](rules.txt) that contains a list of invalid entries
-3. Removes rows from the dataset with at least two invalid entries or blank valuesa among name, ssn, address
+3. Removes rows from the dataset with at least two invalid entries or blank values among name, ssn, address
 4. Removes rows that have an amount ≤ 0
+5. Convert address to lowercase and remove spaces for matching
+6. Convert name to lowercase
-5. **Name** column is split into 3 parts (regardless of actual names present): first, middle, last
+7. **Name** column is split into 3 parts (regardless of actual names present): first, middle, last
-5. Sets up rules for matching (see [Matching section](#matching) below)
+8. Sets up rules for matching (see [Matching section](#matching) below)
-6. Performs matches using blocking
+9. Performs matches using blocking
-7. Assigns an `alexid` to each individual
+10. Assigns an `alexid` to each individual
-8. Tabulate total amount for each indivudal
+11. Tabulate total amount for each indivudal
-9. Write original dataset with two new columns (`alexid` and `total`) to xlsx
+12. Write original dataset with two new columns (`alexid` and `total`) to xlsx

 The source code can be found [here](hsip_alexid.py).
 There are other minor details in the code that I didn't mention.